 Current situation in Tanzania

 Tanzania has been calm and quiet.
 Life continues as usual and is taking place mostly outdoors thanks to the favorable climate.
 Preventive measures are taken throughout the country and at all public areas you will find hand washing stations.
 Apart from that, there is little to notice.
-Even though no official numbers of infections have been released lately, based on what we hear and see the situation is stable and secure.
+Even though still little numbers of infections have been released lately, based on what we hear and see the situation is stable and secure.
+Thanks to the new president there is also more transparency, increased access to tests facilities and above all vaccinations have been made available to all residents.

-Read here why going on safari now is an absolute must according to our guests.
+Read here why going on safari now is a absolutely incredible according to our guests.

 What to expect when going on safari